cajohare/DarkShards/README.md

 This repository contains the code, data and notebooks for (one hopes) reproducing the entirety of our recent paper "*Dark Shards*".
 There are also a few results and bits and pieces which did not make it in to final version but I've left in for potential future interest.
 In case you're interested in a particular plot see below for a list of various plots and the links to the specific notebook that makes it.

-Please contact me at ciaran.aj.ohare@gmail.com if you want to winge about why something doesn't work.
+Please contact me at ciaran.aj.ohare@gmail.com if you want to complain about why something doesn't work.

 <img src="movies/SDSS-Gaia-Halo.gif" width="600" height="400">